arthurtng/AdventureGame/README.md

 # AdventureGame

-A text-based adventure game built with Java.
-It consists of a game engine server that can communicate with one or more game clients.
-It reads in the game objects from xml files.
+Text-based RPG adventure game written in Java which has a game engine server that can communicate with one or more game clients.
+Players on different game clients can interact in the game world.
+Game objects are read in from xml files.